smomara/smomara.github.io/_posts/2024-05-31-physical-textbooks.md

 title: "Physical Textbooks in the Digital Age"
 ---

-We live in a world of bite-sized digital content, where learning is often packages as entertainment.
+We live in a world of bite-sized digital content, where learning is often packaged as entertainment.
 You can find a video, blog post, or audiobook promising to teach you something in a matter of minutes.
 But as convenient as this may seem, I believe it's a trap.

 Real learning isn't about being entertained.
 It's about engaging deeply with a subject, wrestling with concepts, and putting in the mental effort to truly understand.
 And for me, there's no better way to do this than with a good old-fashioned physical textbook.